 Winter preparation is critical for over-the-road trucking.

-With the first day of fall behind us and harsher weather conditions on the way, it’s time for truck drivers to start revving up for winter.
+It’s time for truck drivers to rev up for winter.
 While there is a chance that some over-the-road truckers won’t see snow-covered roads this winter, the majority will, so it’s important for all carriers to understand the consequences of what the weather can bring.
 Drivers should be prepared to handle all conditions including heavy rain, high winds, flooding, mud and rock slides, snow, and ice.

 Tips to keep drivers safe and your owner-operator business moving: